 Wanting Mari to find happiness, San signs her up to a dating website with the profile: Catalogue model required – must be called Clive.

-As potential Clives respond, Mari embarks on a series of dates.
-Each of them are disastrous in their own special way, mostly because Mari always tells the truth which is never a good policy on a first date.
-Feeling protective towards Mari, San turns up to keep an eye out in case anything goes wrong.
+A curious assortment of Clives respond and Mari embarks on a series of dates, each one of them is disastrous in its own special way.
+This is mostly because Mari always tells the truth, never a good policy on a first date.

-Shirley Henderson (Trainspotting, Bridget Jones Diary, Harry Potter) and Roger Allam (The Hippopotamus, Tamara Drewe, The Thick of It) are on board for a winter 2017 shoot with Alison Sterling of Ignition Films and Katie O’Mahoney and Farah Abushwesha of BAFTA Rocliffe producing.
+Shirley Henderson (Trainspotting, Bridget Jones Diary, Harry Potter) and Roger Allam (The Hippopotamus, Tamara Drewe, The Thick of It) are on board for a shoot in 2018 with Alison Sterling of Ignition Films producing.